History of Dundee: Jute

-Several large industrial complexes grew up in the city in the nineteenth century to house the jute industry, including Camperdown Works in Lochee which was the world's largest jute works.
+Several large industrial complexes grew up in the city in the nineteenth century to house the jute industry, including the Camperdown Works in Lochee.
+The scale and planning of Camperdown Works, which became the world's largest jute works, reflected the industrial ambition of nineteenth-century Dundee, combining mechanised production with integrated engineering design.
+Its monumental chimney, Cox’s Stack, designed by the engineer George Addison Cox and completed in 1866, became a landmark of the city’s jute industry and is now a Category A listed building whose campanile-style design distinguishes it from most British industrial chimneys, standing as a monument to Dundee’s role in the Industrial Revolution in Scotland.
 It was owned by Cox Brothers, whose family had been involved in the linen trade in Lochee since the early eighteenth century, and was constructed from 1850 onwards.
 By 1878 it had its own railway branch and employed 4,500 workers, a total which had risen to 5,000 by 1900.

 Like several of Dundee's jute manufacturers, Cox Brothers became a part of Jute Industries Ltd, which was formed by the amalgamation of several Dundee jute firms in 1920.
 J Ernest Cox, the grandson of one of the founders of the firm, became chairman of Jute Industries in 1920 and would hold this position until 1948.
 Camperdown works closed in 1981.
 Caldrum Works, built 1872–1873, and operated by Harry Walker & Sons, was Dundee's (and Britain's) second largest jute mill by the 1920s.
 In 1913 the works covered 8 acres of ground.
 Like Cox Brothers, Harry Walker of sons became a part of Jute Industries in 1920.

 Another firm which became part of jute industries in 1920 was J. & A. D. Grimond Ltd, founded in 1840 and who owned Maxwelltown Works and the Bowbridge works in the Hilltown area.
 Jute Industries also included Gilroy Sons & Co Ltd, which was founded by three brothers in 1849.
 Gilroys was among the first companies in Dundee to directly import jute from India and its products included sacks, hessians and canvas.
 Jute Industries became Sidlaw Industries Ltd in 1971.
 Low & Bonar Ltd, who opened the Eagle Jute Mills in the city in 1930, and who had acquired Baxter Brothers in 1924, also were a major jute firm, expanding their interests in this area with the 1953 acquisition of Henry Boase & Co.